noah-shin/gamenotes/src/site/notes/290-299 TTRPG/295 Current Games/15 Blackthorn/BT Notes/Blackthorn Journal.md

 Jasper follows him through, now on the prince's shoulder

-Silk and Jackie post up next to doors inside ballroom R and N head to medic tent
+Silk and Jackie post up next to doors inside ballroom N posted up outside
+R head to medic tent

 Sage ambushes R in the quiet room
 R shares that someone's arrived that isn't a fan of them